+Frequency Responses

+All frequency response curves are provided as an electronic attachment to this contribution in PDF format.
+Two different arrangements are provided:

+Results per Room: each file includes frequency response curves for all DUTs for one bandwidth mode (NB, WB, SWB) and direction (send/receive).

+Results per DUT: each file includes frequency response curves for all rooms for one bandwidth mode (NB, WB, SWB) and direction (send/receive).

+Naming convention: [Room Name | DUT-ID] [SND|RCV]-[NB|WB|SWB3|SWB12].pdf

+Examples:

+Room#2 SND-NB.pdf: all DUTs evaluated in Room#2 in NB mode and sending direction.

+DUT 06 RCV-WB.pdf: all rooms evaluated for DUT 06 in WB mode and receiving direction.

+NOTE 1: SWB3 refers to SWB mode and evaluation of SWB-mask in 1/3rd octave band representation.

+NOTE 2: SWB12 refers to SWB mode and evaluation of WB-mask in 1/12th octave band representation.

 Conclusion

 In most cases, results in each bandwidth mode are consistent across labs.
 However, several outliers are included in the data, which may result either from devices tuned close to the upper/lower boundary of loudness rating or frequency response or from mistakes by the user of the measurement system.
 This might occur for example when switching between bandwidth modes / codecs.
 It was observed that some devices maintain their volume setting across codecs; others reset it to a (non-nominal) default.

 The source proposes to send a liaison statement to CTIA (SWG "Audio") and provide this contribution as well as the latest draft of TR 26.921 for information as an electronic attachment.
-Further graphs like e.g., frequency responses plotted across devices or rooms, can be provided upon request.